top of page

 Art Psychotherapist, Artist, and Educator

-Kelly Reedy has over 20 years experience working in Singapore as an artist, art educator and more recently as an art therapist.
+Kelly Reedy has over 25 years experience working in Singapore as an artist, art educator, and art psychotherapist.
 She holds a Bachelor of Fine Arts from the University of Wisconsin, USA, a Master of Education from Hunter College, USA and a Master of Art Therapy from LASALLE College of the Arts, Singapore & Goldsmiths, University of London.
-She is a qualified art psychotherapist, MA AThR, registered with ANZACATA, Creative Arts Therapies in Australia, New Zealand and Asia.
-Kelly has long been aware of the power of visual images to move, inspire and heal.
-She strongly believes engaging in art, by either making or appreciating works of art, can foster a greater sense of self-awareness and act as a means of self-care.
+She is a qualified art psychotherapist, MA AThR, registered with ANZACATA, Creative Arts Therapies in Australia, New Zealand and Asia and ATAS, Art Therapists' Association Singapore.

-Kelly’s professional areas of interest include exploring holistic therapeutic approaches in relation to art making, including mindfulness practice, nature therapy, ritual art traditions, as well as Jungian Sandplay therapy.
-She has presented her research on the therapeutic uses of natural materials in art making, as well as cultivating self-compassion in care-givers through art therapy in workshops at several international conferences: the Expressive Therapies Summits in Los Angeles, 2018 and New York City, 2016, “Constructing Balinese Baskets for Communication, Community and Harmony” and at the Nourish Arts Therapy & Wellbeing Conference 2018, in Phnom Penh, Cambodia, “Cultivating Self-Compassion in Caregivers”.
-In 2017 she was invited to give a guest lecture at the National Museum Singapore, speaking on “Therapeutic Imagination: The Healing Aspects of Asian Ritual Art-Making Practices”.
+Kelly’s professional areas of interest include exploring holistic therapeutic approaches in relation to artmaking, such as mindfulness practice, nature therapy, ritual art traditions, and Jungian Sandplay therapy.
+She has presented her research on the therapeutic uses of natural materials in artmaking, as well as cultivating self-compassion in care-givers through artmaking at several international conferences: the Expressive Therapies Summits in Los Angeles (2018, 2022) and New York City (2016) and at the Nourish Arts Therapy & Wellbeing Conference (2018) in Phnom Penh, Cambodia.
+In 2021 she wrote the chapter, 'Cultivating Self-Compassion through Found Materials and Rediscovered Rituals' in the book, Found Objects in Art Therapy: Materials and Process, Jessica Kingsley Publishers.

 bottom of page